wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.4.6 =
+* Fix where JetPack users could not see submitted data related to form field names with a single quote in them

 = 2.4.5 =
 * Fixing issue where admin page for data does not show for users less than administration even when permissions are set for such users to view the data